Chapter 38 BWV 125 Mit Fried und Freud ich fahr dahin

 By now aficionados will have become attuned to the sheer range and complexity of Bach's writing for the voices not carrying the chorale melody.
 To call them 'supporting' would be to mislead; they frequently take a more active part in the texture than the voice carrying the hymn.
 Furthermore, Bach often finds ways of manipulating the themes, rhythms and textures of these voices to make all sorts of metaphorical suggestions.
 If he relegates his lower voices to doing little more than providing the harmonic framework, it more likely to occur in the final chorales, though even there the part writing is often highly inventive.
 The vocal writing for the fantasias, on the other hand, offers a never-ending source of musical and symbolic interest, sometimes overt, at other times abstruse and enigmatic but never less than musically invigorating.

 Of the six chorale entries, the first three are treated similarly.
 The lower voices enter imitatively always in the order tenor, alto, bass with either the opening motive or other material taken from the ritornello.
 They entwine and support the soprano's cantus firmus almost as if to sustain the resigned and peaceful soul on its journey to heaven.
 And so, in the hands of a lesser composer, this process might have continued.

 But Bach is the master of manipulating his choral forces to paint the subtlest of shades and changes of meaning.
-On the fourth and shortest phrase expressing the words 'calm and quietness', the order of entries is altered (S, A, B) and all voices die away, simply harmonized in the remote key of G minor.
+On the fourth and shortest phrase expressing the words 'calm and quietness', the order of entries is altered (A, T, B) and all voices die away, simply harmonized in the remote key of G minor.
 One bar later (bar 52) even the orchestra comes to a halt for a brief moment of reflection, an unusual event in movements of this type.

 The writing underpinning phrase five is somewhat more assertive, perhaps to emphasise God's given promise.